DannyRuchtie/3dtrack/README.md

 A web application that uses face tracking to control a 3D camera in Spline scenes.
 The application tracks your face movements through your webcam and maps them to camera movements in the 3D scene.

+## Credits

+The 3D models and scenes used in this project are from [Spline.design](https://spline.design)'s library.
+Special thanks to the Spline team for providing these assets.

 ## Features

 - Real-time face tracking using OpenCV.js